What's in the Box?

 - Build a computer with the parts provided by reading exploded diagrams on an engineering blueprint

-- Connect circuits with the Raspberry Pi, breadboards, and jumper wires to learn about electronics and conductivity
+- Connect circuits with the Raspberry Pi, breadboards, and jumper wires to learn about electronics and connectivity

-- Write code to solve problems using a block-based language (Blockly) in PiperCode
+- Write code to solve problems using a block-based language, Google Blockly, in PiperCode

 - Program physical devices and interactive games using Blockly in PiperCode